Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="06.png" width="800"/>

 If you add "#" somewhere to what you are writing, you can select a project or label after hitting return.
+(Alternatively you can press ⌘⏎ to get to projects and labels.)

 <img src="07.png" width="800"/>